daytonaio-experiments/starter-duckdb-airflow/docs/etl-duckdb-airflow-writeup.md

-# Automate Your Data Pipeline: A Step-by-Step Guide Using Airflow and DuckDB
+# Set Up and Automate Your Data Pipeline in No Time Using Airflow and DuckDB

-Dealing with data can be a real headache.
-Extracting it from one place, transforming it in another, and then loading it into a final format can quickly turn into a long, tedious process.
-Whether you’re working with product data, sales figures, or customer records, handling all that manually takes time, and let’s be honest it’s not the most exciting part of your day.
+Dealing with data pipelines can be a real challenge.
+Manually extracting, transforming, and loading data often feels like piecing together a puzzle, one frustrating step at a time.
+It’s time-consuming, error-prone, and not exactly the most thrilling task in your day.
+But what if there was a better way?

-But what if you could automate it all?
-What if setting up an efficient [ETL pipeline](https://airflow.apache.org/use-cases/etl_analytics/) was as simple as following a few steps?
-That’s exactly what we’re going to do in this guide.
-You’ll learn how to create an ETL pipeline using **Apache Airflow** and **DuckDB** to automate the process of extracting data from a CSV, applying a simple transformation (like applying a 10% discount to product prices), and then loading it into a new CSV file.

-By the end of this guide, you’ll understand how each part of the pipeline works, and you’ll see just how easy it is to set up and run it with the help of Daytona.
-[Daytona](https://www.daytona.io/) will simplify the environment setup, taking care of the messy configuration, so you can focus on what really matters: building and running your ETL pipeline without all the hassle.

-Ready to make data handling effortless?
+This guide will show you how to automate your data pipelines using tools like Apache Airflow, DuckDB, and Daytona.
+Instead of wrestling with configurations and scripts, you’ll spend your time solving actual business problems.
+You’ll learn to extract data, apply transformations (like giving all your product prices a discount), and output clean, ready-to-use data without lifting a finger after setup.

+By the end, you’ll have an automated pipeline and a clear understanding of how these tools work together.
+Whether it’s product data, sales analysis, or customer metrics, you’ll save time, reduce errors, and make your work much easier.
 Let’s dive in!

 ## Technologies Powering the ETL Pipeline

-This project brings together a few key technologies that make building and running the ETL pipeline easy and efficient.
-Here’s what powers the pipeline:
+Let’s think of your [ETL pipeline](https://airflow.apache.org/use-cases/etl_analytics/) as a well-oiled team working together to get the job done quickly and smoothly.
+Here’s the dream team making it all happen:

 - **[Apache Airflow](https://airflow.apache.org/)** – Manages and automates the entire pipeline process, making sure each task happens in the right order.